Saba Fakhrieh Asl, Mehrnaz Pourvahedi, Ali Mojtahedi * and Mohammad Shenagari Pages 274 - 278 ( 5 )

 Helicobacter pylori, babA, cagE, cagA, gastric disorders, gastric patients.

-Internal Medicine Department, Poursina Hospital, Guilan University of Medical Sciences, Rasht, Genetics Department, Faculty of Basic Sciences, Guilan University, Rasht, Cellular and Molecular Research Center, Faculty of Medicine, Guilan University of Medical Sciences, Rasht, Microbiology Department, Faculty of Medicine, Guilan University of Medical Sciences, Rasht
+Internal Medicine Department, Poursina Hospital, Guilan University of Medical Sciences, Rasht, Genetics Department, Faculty of Basic Sciences, Guilan University, Rasht, Microbiology Department, Faculty of Medicine, Guilan University of Medical Sciences, Rasht, Microbiology Department, Faculty of Medicine, Guilan University of Medical Sciences, Rasht